janiluuk/L4D2_DLRDocker/README.md

 Under `docker-compose.yml` there are 2 additional servers.
 Feel free to add more if needed.
 For each server, you'll need separate config file.
 In example setup these server files are called `server_2.cfg` and `server_3.cfg`.
 You can copy `server.cfg` and change the contents accordingly.

+## Adding public server

+If you want to run public server from home, you'll need to direct port from your router to the computer running the server.
+Port `27015` TCP & UDP is needed for single server.
+Running this in public server should work out of the box apart from adding firewall rules.

 ## RCON Admin & Web panel